-Research develops new model to anticipate disease outbreaks at 2012 OlympicsJanuary 17th, 2012 in Diseases, Conditions, Syndromes /
+Research develops new model to anticipate disease outbreaks at 2012 OlympicsJanuary 17, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A research team led by St. Michael's Hospital's Dr. Kamran Khan is teaming up with British authorities to anticipate and track the risk for an infectious disease outbreak at the London Olympics this summer.

 For the first time, experts from around the world are working together to integrate technologies and disease surveillance at both local and global levels.